 Eye protection on the trail is not optional.
 UV radiation increases approximately 4% for every 1,000 feet of altitude gain, which means an 8,000-foot alpine hike exposes your eyes to roughly 30% more UV than a sea-level walk — before accounting for snow and water reflection that can double UV exposure.
 The long-term consequences of chronic UV exposure without protection include cataracts, macular degeneration, and photokeratitis.
 The right sunglasses prevent all of these without adding meaningful weight to your kit.

 The hiking sunglass market spans from $35 budget options to $240 glass-lens premium pairs, and the right choice depends on your typical terrain, how long you hike, and whether you spend time on snow.
-We tested 14 pairs across three seasons, evaluating optical quality, UV protection, fit security, and coverage across diverse conditions from shaded forest trails to open alpine ridges.
+We compared 14 pairs using manufacturer specifications, published lab and field-test data, and aggregated feedback from thousands of verified owners, weighing optical quality, UV protection, fit security, and coverage across conditions from shaded forest trails to open alpine ridges.

 For a complete sun protection system on exposed terrain, combine good sunglasses with a quality hiking pack that keeps your gear accessible and organized through long days.